wuotes/mdbpg/README.md

 # create an instance for Postgres or MongoDB through mdbpg
 # max_conns and use_env_vars are both optional parameters
-# max_conns defaults to 10 and use_env_vars defaults to False
+# max_conns defaults to 10 and use_env_vars defaults to True
-# mdbpg will try to load a toml config named 'database.toml'
+# if use_env_vars is False then mdbpg will try to load a toml
-# with the relevant fields using mtoml
+# config named 'database.toml' using mtoml instead
 pgdb = mdbpg.postgres(max_conns=5, use_env_vars=True)
 mdb = mdbpg.mongodb(max_conns=50, use_env_vars=True)